 Applying the same calculation for all 6 teams, the total annual direct cost for Manufacturing Company XYZ to import product data from PLM to ERP is $525,600.

 Step 2: Calculate the investment in our PLM-ERP integration solution for Dynamics 365

-- Software licenses (includes the base price, cost per user license, upgrades, and minimum essential support)
+- cost per user license, upgrades, and minimum essential support)

 Taking the above example of Manufacturing Company XYZ using Microsoft Dynamics 365 Finance & Supply Chain Management and requiring 50 user licenses.

 Step 3: Calculate the difference in expenses and direct costs before versus after the integration

 As the example calculation in Table 1 shows, it costs a manufacturing company about $525,600 per annum to manually send PLM data to Dynamics 365.
 This would bring the total cost for 5 years to $2,628,000.

 On the other hand, investing in a direct PLM-ERP integration, as calculated in Table 2, drastically reduces this price, costing only $178,080 for 5 years.

 The difference in your 5-year investment to send PLM data to Dynamics 365 before and after the integration is calculated by:

 Total investment in manual data import ($2,628,000) – Total investment in PLM-ERP integration ($178,080) = $2,449,920.